bigskysoftware/htmx-extensions/src/debug/README.md

-This extension includes log all htmx events for the element it is on, either through the `console.debug` function or through the `console.log` function with a `DEBUG:` prefix.
+This extension includes log of all htmx events for the element it is on, either through the `console.debug` function or through the `console.log` function with a `DEBUG:` prefix.

 ## Install